rdejana/w251-hints/quantization/README.md

 ```
 Now run the test script
 ```
-python3 image-test.py --network=inception-v4 data/images/grace_hopper.jpg
+python3 image-test.py data/images/grace_hopper.jpg
 ```
-The first run will take a while as it will convert the InceptionV4 model into a TensorRT one.
+The first run will take a while as it will convert the GoogleNet model into a TensorRT one.
 Unlike part 1, the orginal model is not a TensorFlow based one but rather a caffemodel.
-If you look in the directory `data/networks/Inception-v4` you'll see both the orginal model, Inception-v4.caffemodel, and the converted one, Inception-v4.caffemodel.1.1.7103.GPU.FP16.engine.
+If you look in the directory `data/networks` you'll see both the orginal model, bvlc_googlenet.caffemodel, and the converted one, bvlc_googlenet.caffemodel.1.1.7103.GPU.FP16.engine.
 What is the difference in size?

-Run `python3 image-test.py --network=inception-v4 data/images/grace_hopper.jpg` a second time and you should see results similar to
+Run `python3 image-test.py data/images/grace_hopper.jpg` a second time and you should see results similar to
 ```
-average(sec):0.01,fps:81.18
+image is recognized as 'military uniform' (class #652) with 85.107422% confidence average(sec):0.00,fps:315.12
 ```
+Optional, you may run using the Inception4 network via the command `python3 image-test.py --network=inception-v4 data/images/grace_hopper.jpg`.
+What are your results?
+What is the size of the Inception4 model before and after?

 Type `exit` to shutdown your container.